 To the Ph.D.
 Degree: Teaching and Scholarly Research

-The prospectus should be approved by the end of the third year.
+During the fall and spring semesters of the third year the student should take the following: twelve credit hours of HIST 9999 Non-Topical Research (Preparation for Doctoral Research).
 By the end of the third year the student should thus have completed a total of 72 credit hours.

 All requirements for the Ph.D. degree should be completed within seven years after enrollment in the graduate program.
 Exceptions to this time limit must be approved by the Director of Graduate Studies and by the Dean of the Graduate School.

-The Department’s Director of Graduate Studies (DGS) oversees the graduate program and the application of this Guide, advised by the Graduate Committee and the Chair of the Department.
-The Graduate Committee makes final decisions on admission to the program and continuation in the program.
+The Department’s Director of Graduate Studies (DGS) oversees the graduate program and the application of this Guide, advised by the Graduate Studies Committee and the Chair of the Department.
+The Graduate Studies Committee makes final decisions on admission to the program and continuation in the program.
 If a student seeks some exception to the rules in this Guide, a written petition should be addressed to the DGS.